Holden Camira: JB (1982–1984)

 The Camira was Wheels magazine's Car of the Year for 1982.
 While superior to most other cars of the day in terms of ride and handling, the 1.6-litre Family II (16LF) engine, marketed as Camtech, was regarded as "underpowered" by much of the motoring media.
 While partly true, the powerplant produced similar power levels to many of its rivals, although the actual power delivery differed.
 Unlike traditional Australian engines that had reserves of low down torque, the Camira required a very different driving style that involved revving the engine.

 Early models of the Camira suffered from a litany of quality control problems, which included smoking engines, insufficient drainage holes in the doors, poor paint quality and lack of adequate fan cooling, resulting in overheating in JB Camiras fitted with air conditioning.
 This tarnished the Camira's reputation and led to its withdrawal from the New Zealand market, where a rebadged version of the Isuzu Aska, known as the JJ Camira, was sold instead.

 There are several models within the JB range that are seen as "more desirable" and were produced in very limited numbers.
-These are the Formula and SJ in sedans only.
+These are the Formula and the SJ; both available in sedans only.